-Orders received after recess (11:20am) will be provided with a lunch consisting of a cheese or Vegemite sandwich.
+Orders received after recess (11:20am) will be provided with a simple lunch eg. a cheese or Vegemite sandwich.

 INSTRUMENTAL MUSIC / SPEECH AND DRAMA - PRIVATE TUITION

 Instrumental Music

 Teachers from the Riverina Conservatorium of Music visit the school to offer tuition for students in Years 2-6 during the school day.
 For more information go to www.rivconmusic.org.au